 5. “I’ll get Covid” – We completed a crossing in 2022 with no issues.
 Cruise lines were hurt by the pandemic, so they have a strong interest in protecting passengers and avoiding another outbreak.
 Safety measures include required vaccinations and pre-boarding testing.
 Our ship even had touchless elevator buttons!
-The US-based CDC has developed helpful color codes to track cases.
+The US-based CDC has retired its color-code system for cruise ship outbreaks.

 The best deals are the spring repositioning cruises to Europe and the fall return journeys to the USA.
 For those unable to take time off during these shoulder seasons, there are reasonably priced one-week crossings on the Queen Mary 2.
 For the more adventurous, consider traveling by cargo ship!